kanaimandal2002/BankManagementSystem/README.md

 ﻿# Bank Management System
 Java Servlet-based role-based banking system with login functionality.
 <br>
-this is my class project :
+This is my class project :
 develop a simple "Bank Management System"  :

  a Bank Management System using a Java Servlet backend and appropriate frontend (HTML + basic CSS + JS) that has role-based Portal with separate Logins, with suitable permissions for different types of roles.
 It should implement basic operations for each of the users.